- Abdominal Aortic Aneurysm

 - Aplastic Anemia

-An arrhythmia is an abnormal rhythm of the heart that can cause the heart to pump less effectively.
+An arrhythmia is an abnormal heart rhythm that can cause problems with the contractions of your heart chambers.

 - Art, Dance, and Music